ayushthakur13/Nomadly/docs/DECISIONS.md

 The client implements five different validation and error reporting strategies, ranging from RHF inline checks to custom hooks and toast warnings.
 This makes form handling unpredictable.

 **Decision:**
-Require React Hook Form (RHF) for all new forms (e.g., profiles, social layer features).
-Existing forms remain as-is but are scheduled for refactoring.
+Require React Hook Form (RHF) for all forms.
+Legacy manual bindings have been fully migrated to RHF, and hybrid checks in submit handlers are banned.

 **Alternatives considered:**
 Custom react form state hooks (like `useCreateTripForm.ts`).
 While custom validation requires no external libraries, it adds complex state logic and fails to support standard field register events.